Atticus29/n00b-message-board/README.md

 1. Include a header and/or navbar that appears on all pages.
  * It should contain the name of your site
  * A link to the home page, and
- * Other content such as LinkedIn, github etc. in footer.
+ * Other content such as LinkedIn, github etc. in footer and/or sidebar.

 ### Components
-1. Displaying only the question and the name of the author.
-1. Question details.
+1. question-display: displays abbreviated details of a question in the questions route.
+1. question-form: displays the form for creating a new question.
-1. Answers should be added and viewed on the same page as the question they respond to.
+1. answer-display: answers should be viewed on the same page as the question they respond to.
+1. add-answer: displays the form for creating a new answer.

 ### Routes/Integration
+1. ask: manages question submission.
-1. List all questions on the questions page.
+1. questions: lists all questions on one page.
-1. Allow users to click a question, to be routed to another page containing additional information and question details.
+1. question: lists one question in more detail
+1. index: demo video and link to readme

-### Functionality
+### Functionality (see specs table above)
-1. Allow users to add and edit questions.
-1. Allow users to add answers to a question.

 #### UI/UX
 1. Styling theme

 ### Polish
 1. Responsive components
+1. Add video to README/clean up
+1. Flesh out bugs and future directions section.
 1. DRY up/delete unused
-1. Add video to README/clean up
-1. If you know about persistent issues, such as resolving a functional dependency, call that out in a section of its own and provide a solution or workaround.
 1. Badges
 1. Heroku deployment

 ## Planning Checklist
 - [x] Application template contains header with link(s).
 - [x] Data is stored in and retrieved from Ember Data models and Firebase.
-- [ ] Components are used to create display and behavior for your templates.
+- [x] Components are used to create display and behavior for your templates.
 - [x] One-to-many relationship exists between Question and Answers.
-- [ ] Application works as expected.
+- [x] Application works as expected.
-- [ ] Project is in a presentable, portfolio-quality state.
+- [x] Project is in a presentable, portfolio-quality state.
-- [ ] Required functionality is in place by Friday deadline.
+- [x] Required functionality is in place by Friday deadline.
 - [x] Code and Git documentation follow best practices, including a planning section in your README as described in this weeks documentation lesson.
 - [x] Project demonstrates understanding of week's concepts.
 - [x] If prompted, you are able to discuss your code with an instructor using correct terminology.